ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

    - **For Windows**
      ```bash
      arp -a
+     ```

    - **For Linux**
      ```bash
      sudo arp-scan --localnet
+     ```

    This will list all the IP addresses in a network and we have to find our target from this which can simply be done by an nmap scan

    ```bash
    nmap -p 4444 <ip_address>
    ```

-   If we find the port number 4444 open for any IP address, it maybe our target machine.
-Just try to connect using the netcat command if its successful the we're in the machine.
+  If port 4444 is open on any IP address, it may be our target machine.

+  Try connecting using the Netcat command — if it’s successful, you're in.

 6. Enjoy responsibly (or face karmic doom).